 2. Data Cleaning and Processing

-Once the data is collected, insurance companies often collaborate with data analytics firms to clean, standardize, and transform data for accuracy and compatibility between insurance and data analytics.
+Once the data is collected, insurance companies often collaborate with data analytics service providers to clean, standardize, and transform data for accuracy and compatibility between insurance and data analytics.

 3. Model Building